• Skip to primary navigation

 Diced tomatoes and onions in a frying pan.

 Peel the tomatoes and remove the seeds.
-Cut the tomatoes into a small dice, drain and add to the onions along with the sugar.
+Cut the tomatoes into small dice, drain and add to the onions along with the sugar.
 Season with salt to taste.

-Turn the heat down to a strong simmer and leave the tomatoes to cook with the onions until most of the liquid has evapourated.
+Turn the heat down to a strong simmer and leave the tomatoes to cook with the onions until most of the liquid has evaporated.
 This should take between 10 and 15 minutes depending on how watery your tomatoes are.
 The tomato mixture should be just bubbling.

 Cooked onions and tomatoes that have been cooked until the liquid has reduced.